AAkinDev/CloudCompass/CONTRIBUTING.md

 ---

-**Ready to contribute?** Start by browsing our [good first issues](https://github.com/AAkinDev/CloudCompass/labels/good%20first%20issue) or checking our [roadmap](https://github.com/AAkinDev/CloudCompass/projects) for upcoming features!
+**Ready to contribute?** Start by browsing our [good first issues](https://github.com/AAkinDev/CloudProInsights/labels/good%20first%20issue) or checking our [roadmap](https://github.com/AAkinDev/CloudProInsights/projects) for upcoming features!

-Thank you for helping make CloudCompass better! 🧭✨
+Thank you for helping make CloudProInsights better! 🧭✨